 Markers H026 - H037

-This section of the walk steers away from the paved paths of Section 1 and 2, and takes us along a mostly shaded, and well-trodden dirt path towards Aberdeen Country Park, ending at marker H037 at Aberdeen Reservoir Road.
+This section of the walk steers away from the paved paths of Section 1 and 2, and takes us along a mostly shaded, and well-trodden dirt path towards Aberdeen Country Park, ending at at the Wan Chai Gap.
+Right here you'll find a snack shop and the Bus 15 to get back to central.

 Day 2 - 16km (5 hours)